 Learning can be exhilarating, inspiring, and rewarding.
 It can also be difficult, disillusioning, and exhausting.
-Harvard student life calls on you to approach your intellectual and creative work with strategy, skill, and spirit; to make difficult choices about your time and your priorities; to conduct yourself with integrity and honor; to develop a sense of voice and authority in your scholarship, relationships, and leadership; to work well and play well with others; to discover what leaves you feeling enlivened and engaged; and to make meaning of your work and your experiences.
+Learning at its best calls on you to approach your intellectual and creative work with strategy, skill, and spirit; to discover what leaves you feeling enlivened and engaged; to make difficult choices about your time and your priorities; to conduct yourself with integrity and honor; to develop a sense of authenticity and authority in your scholarship, relationships, and leadership; and to pursue a life of meaning and purpose.

-The services of the Bureau of Study Counsel (BSC) include academic counseling, workshops and discussions, peer tutoring, the Harvard Course in Reading and Study Strategies, and self-help materials in the BSC’s Cranium Corner and on the website.
-BSC services are designed to support you in your efforts to learn and grow and engage in the educational opportunities available to you at Harvard.
+The Bureau of Study Counsel (BSC) offers a collection of services designed to support you in your efforts to learn and grow and engage in the educational opportunities available to you at Harvard.
 BSC services are grounded in a “whole person” educational/developmental model which recognizes the interrelationships among the intellectual, social, and personal aspects of academic life and learning.
+The services of the BSC include academic counseling, workshops and discussions, peer tutoring, the Harvard Course in Reading and Study Strategies, and self-help materials in the BSC’s Cranium Corner and on the website.

 Featured BSC Handouts